hanbintan2003/SQL/README.md

 ## Design

-Can be found in https://github.com/hanbintan2003/SQL/blob/main/design.txt
+It can be found in https://github.com/hanbintan2003/SQL/blob/main/design.txt

 ## Features

-- it supports unlimitted amount of whitespaces between the input statement
+- it supports unlimited amount of whitespaces between the input statement
-- it supports complex boolean query statement for selection
+- it supports complex boolean query statements for selection
 - it supports permanent storage where the created tables will be stored inside the binary files
-- it has a interactive mode where the user can type into command line and the input statement can be used to interact with the database
+- it has an interactive mode where the user can type into the command line and the input statement can be used to interact with the database